mikewestfall/hylia/src/posts/how-i-learned-svg-code-by-doodling.md

 Actually, it started 2 years earlier, with this tweet:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">When you’ve never seen SVG code in your life but you figure it out anyway because <a href="https://twitter.com/treehouse?ref_src=twsrc%5Etfw">@treehouse</a> taught you well… <a href="https://t.co/wPb1fFEySs">pic.twitter.com/wPb1fFEySs</a></p>&mdash; Mike Westfall (@fallwestmike) <a href="https://twitter.com/fallwestmike/status/870284359261200385?ref_src=twsrc%5Etfw">June 1, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The heck, that should work.

+It started as triangles, and then morphed into … my initials.

+The neat thing about having my initials be ”MW“ is that I can sign them in a single squiggle.